-With the warm weather well and truly upon us, the ACT Children and Young People Death Review Committee and Kidsafe ACT today issued a warning to Canberrans about the dangers of leaving children in cars on hot days.
+The ACT Children and Young People Death Review Committee and Kidsafe ACT today issued a reminder to Canberrans about keeping children safe when the weather is cold and the heaters are on.

 The Chair of the ACT Children and Young people Death Review Committee, Ms Margaret Carmody said: “With the recent cold weather in Canberra, parents and carers need to remember what they can do to keep children safe.”

 Ms Carmody highlights the importance of parents and carers remembering to place infants safely to sleep.
 “Don’t overwrap your baby, making sure that blankets do not cover their face” Ms Carmody said, “and they sleep safely in an appropriate bed”.

 Red Nose provides important information about how to place your child to sleep safely.
 The room temperature should be between 16 and 18 degrees and doonas, hot water bottles or heat packs should not be used with babies.